yenthusiastic/ARP07/code/thu/README.md

 - **Location** label
    - Show current location (latitude & longitude, obtain from GPS)
 ###### Touch buttons
-- **Capture** button
+- **Capture** toggle
-  - Capture a frame from camera and display it in GUI.
-Takes 10s on average to complete
+  - Press one to capture a frame from camera and display it in GUI.
+  - Press again to return to spectrum view
 - **Calibrate** button
    - Calibrate the spectrometers
-- **Start/Stop** toggle button
-  - Start: Run the data collection from hyperstrectral sensors
-  - Stop: Stop the data collection from hyperstrectral sensors
 - **Settings** button
   - Show a pop-up window to edit configurations for spectrometers